team467/team467.github.io/content/resources/sponsors/index.md

 ---
 date: '2014-12-03T20:39:34-05:00'
 title: Sponsors
-subtitle: THANK YOU TO OUR 2023-2024 SPONSORS
+subtitle: THANK YOU TO OUR TEAM SPONSORS
 ---

 ---